aws-amplify/docs/docs/sdk/api/fragments/android/graphql.md

 amplify console api
 ```

-When prompted, select GraphQL.
+When prompted, select **GraphQL**.
 This will open the AWS AppSync console for you to run Queries, Mutations, or Subscriptions at the server and see the changes in your client app.

 ### Import SDK and Config